 Decision letters will be mail from the Watson-Brown Foundation’s Thomson, Georgia office on April 15 of each year.

 The Watson-Brown Foundation Scholarship is renewable up to your first four years (eight semesters) of undergraduate studies.
 The Foundation does not fund additional semesters or fifth year seniors.
 If you were attending college when the scholarship was initially awarded, you may not be eligible for the full eight semesters of scholarship funding.
 For example, a college sophomore who has attended college for two years will only be eligible for two years of funding.
 All scholarships are renewed on a semester basis.
 Please contact the Foundation if you have questions about your eligibility.

-Maintain a 3.0 cumulative GPA (3.5 for the $5000 level scholarship).
+Maintain a 3.0 cumulative GPA.
 If a 3.0 is not met, please continue to send the Foundation your grades at the end of each semester.
 Your scholarship may be reinstated if your grades improve.